 This year’s poll highlights that young people think that knowing the right people and being confident are more important for getting on in life than going to university, and shows how university aspirations continue to differ among young people from different socioeconomic backgrounds.

-Young people saying it’s important to attend university has fallen from 86% to 65%
+The proportion of young people saying it’s important to attend university has fallen from 86% to 65%

-Almost two thirds of young people would consider an apprenticeship over university
+Almost two thirds of young people would consider an apprenticeship over university.

 - Almost nine out of 10 (85%) said it’s important to be confident to do well and get on in life.
 Three quarters felt that having connections was crucial, with 75% saying that ‘knowing the right people’ is important for success in life.

 - However, just under two-thirds (65%) said they think it’s important to go to university.
 This has fallen from a high of 86% in 2013, with the proportion who feel that going to university is not important rising from 11% in 2013 to 20% in 2019.

 - University was deemed less important for young people from the least affluent families (61% compared with 67% in ‘high affluence’ households), and white pupils (62% compared with 75% of young people from a BME background).

 - Almost two-thirds (64%) of young people said they’d be interested in doing an apprenticeship rather than going to university, if one was available for a job they wanted to do.

 - Three-quarters (77%) of young people think they’re likely to go on to higher education after school.
 This is a similar rate to the past few years, but slightly below the high of 81% in 2013.
 University aspirations also differ by social background.
 In 2019, 67% of pupils from the least affluent families thought they were likely to go into higher education, compared to 83% in ‘high affluence’ households.